andreaberetta8/andreaberetta8/README.md

 # Hi there, nice to meet you 👋

 I'm Andrea Beretta and I'm a Computer Science Graduate at Università degli Studi di Milano.
 I graduated with a Bachelor Thesis about NLP, called 'Development of an application for natural language processing'.
-During these years i interned at Amazon as software engineer and in business intelligence for an italian startup, i am now looking for a full time opportunites.
+During these years i've been a software engineer intern at Amazon Luxembourg and i am currently a system development engineer at AWS in Berlin.

 🎓 Education: